raf-madrigal/raf-madrigal.github.io/projects.md

 permalink: /projects/
 ---

 > Work in Progress.
-Write up per project to follow on the site.
-Please check by 8 May 2021 EOD.
+Write up per project to follow.
+Please check by 9 May 2021 EOD.
 In the meantime, please check the presentations attached per project

 ## Data Science Projects Undertaken